Walter Riml: Life

 Because of a bomb attack in 1944 in Berlin he lost his archive with more than 30,000 negatives from his travels and works in Japan and Greenland.
 Therefore, planned film projects together with the American film producer Paul Kohner could not be realised any more.

 After the Second World War he was a cameraman for the US Army.
 In 1957 he was one of the four western cameramen who were allowed to make a film about the daily life in Russia.
 Riml also worked on different TV productions.

 Until the mid-1960s Walter Riml made a lot of the typical and famous mountain films and films with regional background.
 One of them is the famous film Two Times Lotte based on the book by Erich Kästner.
 In 1962 the American director John Sturges engaged him as a second cameraman for his film The Great Escape with stars like Steve McQueen, Richard Attenborough and Charles Bronson.
 As a specialist for films in snow atmosphere he filmed scenes in the James Bond film On Her Majesty's Secret Service in 1969.
-His last filmwork was in 1970, a documentary for US television about the film The Last Valley with Michael Caine and Omar Sharif.
+His last filmwork was in 1970, a documentary for American television about the film The Last Valley with Michael Caine and Omar Sharif.

 Walter Riml died at the age of 89 in the year 1994 in Steinach am Brenner.
 In his long life he worked on more than 100 film productions and documentaries worldwide.